 As a whole, Spain is one of the best places for solo travellers in Europe, especially if you are travelling alone for the first time.
 I will go as far as to say that it is one of the best global solo travel destinations.

-Spain has a rich history, a vibrant cultural scene, buzzing nightlife and well-developed travel infrastructure.
+Spain has a rich history, a vibrant cultural scene, buzzing nightlife and a well-developed travel infrastructure.
 This is never so true when it comes to Seville.

-Keeping safe when travelling alone is a key consideration of female solo travellers.
+Keeping safe when travelling alone is a key consideration for female solo travellers.
 Seville’s Old Town is relaxed and full of people of all ages, locals and visitors alike, enjoying its attractions, bars and restaurants.
 Even after dark on weekdays, it felt safe.

 That said, like some other major cities, Seville has gained an unwelcome reputation for pickpockets, especially in popular tourist areas and transport hubs.
 Remain vigilant, keep your belongings close to you and use your hotel safe to store valuables.